College Houses successful because of the teamwork between various parties. The roles in the partnership are detailed below.

 The House Mentor is a College faculty member or administrator who has particular knowledge or expertise about the house's theme and can provide guidance and support to house activities.
 Each College House must have a House Mentor.
 It is the responsibility of the house members to identify a mentor for their group.
 The role of the mentor is to assist members in developing their house and program by making a connection with the house and the academic community.
 The mentor should have regular contact with house leaders and the Assistant Residential Life Coordinator to make sure things are going smoothly.
-Meet the Spark House Mentors and Theme House Mentors.

-Assistant Director for Residential & First-Year Programs
+Assistant Director of Residential & First-Year Programs